Mmiye/WacchaPriMagi/README.md

 - Autosave to the local storage after each duel.
 - Can load saved result or show final result if sorter was previously completed.
-- Options for choosing between mp3 and video files when sorting
+- Options for choosing between mp3 and video files when sorting.
-- Region selection for catbox links (EU, NA1, NA2)
+- Region selection for catbox links (EU, NA1, NA2).

 ## Setting Up a Custom Sorter